Lidar Scan API

 ranges_destaggered = client.destagger(source.metadata, range)

 The above code gives the scene below (see the long strip at the bottom).
-We’ve magnified two patches for better visiblity atop.
+We’ve magnified two patches for better visibility atop.

 ../_images/lidar_scan_destaggered.png